-Set up a landing page or website to send people too.
-Carrd or a WordPress website on SiteGround is perfect for this.
-Carrd is free but if you want your own domain name (which looks more professional) there’s a fee of $9/month.
+Set up a landing page or website to send people to.
+Carrd or a WordPress website on Cloudways is perfect for this.
+Carrd is free but if you want your own domain name, which looks more professional, it costs $9/month.

 MailerLite is a great option for simple landing pages.
 The software’s main function is as an email marketing tool so you can combine email marketing and a landing page in one.
 You can also use MailChimp.
 If you want to build incredibly beautiful landing pages, try Elementor.

 Create an email list to capture leads.
 If you’ve gone with the MailerLite option in step 1, you already have a mailing list solution.
-Alternatives include MailChimp (free), and Active Campaign (paid).
+Alternatives include MailChimp, ConvertKit, and Aweber.

 An email list is valuable and you should try to build one as soon as possible.
 If someone goes to the trouble of putting their name and email down on a form, you know you’ve got a very warm lead.
 Your mailing list subscribers are probably the people most likely to buy from you.

-Post your idea on forums like Reddit and Quora.
+Post your idea on forums like Reddit and Quora – tip: use QApop to find high-engagement topics on Quora and skyrocket your traffic.
 Facebook groups can also be great for exposure.
 The thing to keep in mind is that if you’re not giving value along with a link to your website or landing page, you might get some resistance or downright hostility from other forum members.